 - Participate in networks such as WAIB: Women in the Academy of International Business or the London-based CYGNA network.
-The latter has been running for four years now.
-We have 4-5 meetings a year, always announced ahead of time and have many academics from other parts of the country and even other countries participating too.
+The latter has been running for five years now.
+We have 5 half-day meetings a year, always announced ahead of time and have many academics from other parts of the country and even other countries participating too.

-- Don’t hesitate to write to senior female academics, but please be courteous and considerate: you are asking them a favour!
+- Don’t hesitate to write to senior academics, but please be courteous and considerate: you are asking them a favour!
 If you do get help or advice, please remember to send them a thank-you email, however brief.
-Over the course of my career I must have written hundreds of emails in response to unsollicited requests for help, emails that many times weren’t even acknowledged by the recipient.
-Yes I know this sounds incredible, but it still happens to me every week.
+Over the course of my career I must have written hundreds of emails in response to unsollicited requests for help, responses that many times weren’t even acknowledged by the recipient.
+Yes I know this sounds incredible, but it still happens to me very regularly.

 - You can find plenty of advice online in blogs and fora.
 Have a look at The Professor Is In, The Thesis Whisperer and The Research Whisperer.
-My own blog now has well over 150 postings in categories such as Academia Behind the Scenes, Academic Etiquette, Positive Academia, and Publish or Perish tips.
+My own blog now has nearly 200 postings in categories such as Academia Behind the Scenes, Academic Etiquette, Positive Academia, and Publish or Perish tips.

-"I" stands for take an Investment perspective to your career
+"I" stands for Take an investment view on your career